 ST596 Harmonics Processor User Manual

-The ST596 is an Analog Harmonics Processor dedicated to professional music producers and studio engineers.
-It generates and extracts harmonics from the source signal.
-The harmonics can be added back to the source signal enhancing the source signal.
-The effect can be subtle or more dramatic depending on the controls setup.
-The ST596 can be used with various types of instruments, vocals, and for mastering the mixed track.
+The ST596 is an Analog Harmonics Processor designed for professional music producers and studio engineers.
+It generates and extracts harmonics from the input signal, which can then be added back to enhance the original signal.
+The impact of this process can range from subtle to dramatic, depending on the control setup.
+The ST596 is versatile and can be used with a variety of instruments, vocals, and for mastering mixed tracks.

-Please remember!
-The ST596 is analog hardware and it has limits.
-The DRY signal path can be overdriven and it will clip if the signal level is higher than 20dBu.
-It is not recommended to pass a high signal level.
-Please refer to the procedure below, get familiar with the ST596 before proceeding with bold and creative experiments…
+Please note, the ST596 is an analogue device and has its limitations.
+The DRY signal path can be over-driven and may clip if the signal level exceeds 20dBu.
+Therefore, it’s not advisable to pass a high signal level.
+Before you start experimenting with the ST596, please familiarize yourself with its operation.

-Before the use of the ST596 please refer to the simplified signal flow diagram below.
+Before using the ST596, please refer to the simplified signal flow diagram provided.

-The source signal is passed in parallel between the Analog Modeling circuit, which is responsible for generating and extracting the harmonics, and the Dry control.
-Both signals can be blended together to achieve the desired effect.
-The tape emulation circuit is after summing the DRY and WET signal and affects the sum of both signals.
+The source signal is split between the Analog Modeling circuit, which generates and extracts the harmonics, and the Dry control.
+These signals can be blended together to achieve the desired effect.
+The tape emulation circuit is located after the DRY and WET signal sum and affects the combined signals.

 - The Drive knob controls the amount of harmonics produced by the Analog Modeling circuit.
 Only the harmonics are added to the source signal.